+SEC. \\\\.
+Section 1203.098 of the Penal Code is amended to read:
-1203.098. (a) Unless otherwise provided, a person who works as a facilitator in a batterers' intervention program that provides programs for batterers pursuant to subdivision (c) of Section 1203.097 shall complete the following requirements before being eligible to work as a facilitator in a batterers' intervention program:

-9 (1) Forty hours of core-basic training.
-A minimum of eight hours of this 10 instruction shall be provided by a shelter-based or shelter-approved trainer.
-The 11 core curriculum shall include the following components:

-12 (A) A minimum of eight hours in basic domestic violence knowledge focusing 13 on victim safety and the role of domestic violence shelters in a community-14 coordinated response.

-(B) A minimum of eight hours in multicultural, cross cultural, and multiethnic diversity and domestic violence.

-17 (C) A minimum of four hours in substance abuse and domestic violence.

-(D) A minimum of four hours in intake and assessment, including the history of violence and the nature of threats and substance abuse.

-(E) A minimum of eight hours in group content areas focusing on gender roles and socialization, the nature of violence, the dynamics of power and control, and the affects of abuse on children and others as required by Section 1203.097.

-23 (F) A minimum of four hours in group facilitation.

-(G) A minimum of four hours in domestic violence and the law, ethics, all requirements specified by the probation department pursuant to Section 1203.097, and the role of batterers' intervention programs in a coordinated-community response.
+- 1203.098. (a) Unless otherwise provided, a person who works as a facilitator in a batterers' intervention program that provides programs for batterers pursuant to subdivision (c) of Section 1203.097 shall complete the following requirements before being eligible to work as a facilitator in a batterers' intervention program: - (1) Forty hours of core-basic training.
+A minimum of eight hours of this instruction shall be provided by a shelter-based or shelter-approved trainer.
+The core curriculum shall include the following components: - (A) A minimum of eight hours in basic domestic violence knowledge focusing on victim safety and the role of domestic violence shelters in a community-coordinated response. - (B) A minimum of eight hours in multicultural, cross cultural, and multiethnic diversity and domestic violence. - (C) A minimum of four hours in substance abuse and domestic violence. - (D) A minimum of four hours in intake and assessment, including the history of violence and the nature of threats and substance abuse. - (E) A minimum of eight hours in group content areas focusing on gender roles and socialization, the nature of violence, the dynamics of power and control, and the affects of abuse on children and others as required by Section 1203.097. - (F) A minimum of four hours in group facilitation. - (G) A minimum of four hours in domestic violence and the law, ethics, all requirements specified by the probation department pursuant to Section 1203.097, and the role of batterers' intervention programs in a coordinated-community response.